The following holidays are observed by CivicActions and the office is considered closed:

 |Thanksgiving||Fourth Thursday in November and the following Friday|

 Employees are not encouraged to work on holidays; however, if you feel it's necessary for your own peace of mind, hourly employees will be compensated at their normal hourly rate.
 Full-time employees who voluntarily work on designated holidays will not receive additional compensation.
-You do NOT need to log entries when the office is closed for a Holiday.
+You do NOT need to Harvest time log entries when the office is closed for a Holiday.

 Time off applies to exempt employees.
 We do not accrue sick days, vacation days or any other form of time off.
 Instead, employees are encouraged to take time off as needed to feel balanced, productive and healthy.

 You do not need to justify time off, but (except for unexpected events or emergencies), it does need to be arranged in advance so the work will be covered.
 There is a procedure for this: